Mindle.ai

 Speaking

 It takes sizzling passion to win the most competitive data science competitions in the world.
-Students, event organizers, and event attendees can attest to the fact that Nima's passion comes across on the stage.
+Students, event organizers, and attendees can attest that Nima's passion comes across on stage.

-Whether speaking to experienced data scientists or to non-technical executives, Nima's obvious data-love-and-obsession captivates his audience, leaving them excited and curious about the future of Machine Learning.
+Whether speaking to experienced data scientists or non-technical executives, Nima's data-love and obsession captivates audiences, leaving them excited and curious about the future of machine learning.

 Nima also spoke at RBC Disruptors with a live audience of 500 and 174,000+ online views.